minhhoit/yacms/docs/utilities.rst

 =========

-The following section documents general utilities available with Mezzanine.
-While these aren't a core part of Mezzanine itself, they're widely used across many areas of Mezzanine, and can be very useful in conjunction with your own custom content and features.
+The following section documents general utilities available with Yacms.
+While these aren't a core part of Yacms itself, they're widely used across many areas of Yacms, and can be very useful in conjunction with your own custom content and features.

-Firstly covered are the utilities found in the :mod:`mezzanine.generic` app, such as :ref:`keywords`, :ref:`comments`, and :ref:`ratings`.
+Firstly covered are the utilities found in the :mod:`Yacms.generic` app, such as :ref:`keywords`, :ref:`comments`, and :ref:`ratings`.
 Each of these form a common pattern:

   * A model is provided containing generic relationships using Django's `django.contrib.contenttypes <https://docs.djangoproject.com/en/dev/ref/contrib/contenttypes/>`_ app
-  * A custom model field is provided for defining relationships to the :mod:`mezzanine.generic` model, which can then be applied to any of your own models
+  * A custom model field is provided for defining relationships to the :mod:`Yacms.generic` model, which can then be applied to any of your own models
   * The custom field injects extra fields onto your model, with de-normalized data populated on save